|

 Expectations

-Individuals who are exposed to certain hazard issues (e.g., high noise, radiation, welding, oxygen deficiency) require medical monitoring to ensure that they remain medically qualified to perform assigned work.
-ES&H Manual Chapter 6800 Appendix T1 Medical Monitoring provides guidelines and requirements for this monitoring.
+Individuals who are exposed to certain hazard issues (e.g., high noise, welding, oxygen deficiency) require medical monitoring to ensure that they remain medically qualified to perform assigned work.
+Chapter 6800 Appendix T1, Medical Monitoring, provides guidelines and requirements for this monitoring.

-Jefferson Lab’s Occupational Medicine Department provides medical care for injuries and illnesses site wide.
-ES&H Manual Chapter 6800 Appendix T2 Injuries and Illnesses Requiring First Aid or Emergency Medical Response describes the procedure used for responding to medical incidents.
+TJNAFs Occupational Medicine Department provides medical care for injuries and illnesses site wide. describes The procedure used for responding to medical incidents is described in Chapter 6800 Appendix T2, Injuries and Illnesses Requiring First Aid or Emergency Medical Response.

 Occupational exposure to blood and/or other potentially

-infectious material at Jefferson Lab is considered a medical emergency.
-ES&H Manual Chapter
+infectious material (OPIM) at Jefferson Lab is considered a medical emergency.

-Jefferson Lab manages its regulated medical waste to minimize personnel and environmental contact.
-ES&H Manual Chapter 6800 Appendix T4 Regulated Medical Waste Management describes how Jefferson Lab handles and disposes of this type of material.
+TJNAF manages its regulated medical waste to minimize personnel and environmental contact.
+Chapter 6800, Appendix T4, Regulated Medical Waste Management, describes how this type of material is handled and disposed of.

-Medical monitoring is required for subcontract employees who perform certain work; or are exposed to certain hazard issues (e.g., high noise, radiation, welding, oxygen deficiency).
-ES&H Manual Chapter 6800 Appendix T5 Subcontract Employee Medical Monitoring provides guidelines and requirements for this monitoring.
+Medical monitoring is required for contract employees who perform certain work, or who are exposed to certain hazard issues (such as high noise, welding, oxygen deficiency).
+Appendix T5, Contract Employee Medical Monitoring, provides guidelines and requirements for this monitoring.

 5.0